-Emergency action is therefore necessary for the preservation of the general welfare to ensure that the proposed rule adopted by emergency action at the December 2014 Regents meeting remains continuously in effect until the effective date of its permanent adoption.
+Emergency action is therefore necessary for the preservation of the general welfare to ensure that the proposed rule adopted by emergency action at the April 2015 Regents meeting remains continuously in effect until the effective date of its permanent adoption.

-It is anticipated that the proposed amendment will be presented for adoption as a permanent rule at the March 16-17, 2015 Regents meeting, which is the first meeting scheduled after expiration of the 45-day period for public comment pursuant to the State Administrative Procedure Act.
+It is anticipated that the revised rule will be presented to the Board of Regents for adoption as a permanent rule at the June 15-16, 2015 Regents meeting, which is the first scheduled meeting after expiration of the 30-day public comment period mandated by the State Administrative Procedure Act section 202(4-a) for revised proposed rulemakings.

-AMENDMENT OF THE REGULATIONS OF THE COMMISSIONER OF EDUCATION Pursuant to Education Law sections 207, 305, 3202, 3205 and 3713

-Subdivision (y) of section 100.2 of the Regulations of the Commissioner of Education is amended, effective March 16, 2015, as follows:
+AMENDMENT OF THE REGULATIONS OF THE COMMISSIONER OF EDUCATION Pursuant to Education Law sections 207, 305, 3202, 3205 and 3713 Subdivision (y) of section 100.2 of the Regulations of the Commissioner of Education is amended, effective June 13, 2015, as follows: